-- 4.1 Where this is a concern about an applicant's fitness to study, this should be raised with the University College by contacting the Head of Registry & Admissions (admission@writtle.ac.uk).
-Fitness to study is distinct from the academic or professional requirements of the course of study. - 4.2 This procedure may also be triggered where an applicant has notified the University College that they have a health or wellbeing problem, or where they have provided information which raises questions about their fitness to study. - 4.3 Where an applicant has a physical and/or mental health disability, they are strongly encouraged to disclose this information to the University College at an early stage, so that an appropriate needs assessment can be undertaken. - 4.4 In all cases, the University College is committed to fulfilling its duties under the Equality Act 2010 by ensuring that all persons, regardless of disability or ongoing health issues, are given a fair chance to engage with WUC courses of study.
+- 18. Where this is a concern about an applicant's fitness to study, this should be raised with the University College by contacting the Head of Admissions (admissions@writtle.ac.uk).
+Fitness to study is distinct from the academic or professional requirements of the course of study. - 19.
+This procedure may also be triggered where an applicant has notified the University College that they have a health or wellbeing problem, or where they have provided information which raises questions about their fitness to study. - 20.
+Where an applicant has a physical and/or mental health disability, they are strongly encouraged to disclose this information to the University College at an early stage, so that an appropriate needs assessment can be undertaken. - 21.
+In all cases, the University College is committed to fulfilling its duties under the Equality Act 2010 by ensuring that all persons, regardless of disability or ongoing health issues, are given a fair chance to engage with WUC courses of study.
 Wherever possible, reasonable adjustments will be put in place to facilitate the access and participation of all academically qualified applicants.
-Planned adjustments will be discussed with the applicant and academic teams and agreed arrangements will be recorded by the Admissions team. - 4.5 In exceptional cases where the University College determines that it cannot reasonably put in place the necessary adjustments to support an applicant on their chosen course of study, and/or where information disclosed to the University College strongly indicates that an individual is not fit to study the course, the University College may decide not to offer a place to study, or may withdraw an offer already made.
-No such decision will be taken without first discussing the situation with the applicant, and will as a minimum involve input from the WUC Wellbeing Team and Admissions team.
-The final decision will be taken by the Registrar & Secretary.
+Planned adjustments will be discussed with the applicant and academic teams and agreed arrangements will be recorded by the Admissions team. - 22.
+In exceptional cases where the University College determines that it cannot reasonably put in place the necessary adjustments to support an applicant on their chosen course of study, and/or where information disclosed to the University College strongly indicates that an individual is not fit to study the course, the University College may decide not to offer a place to study, or may withdraw an offer already made.
+No such decision will be taken without first discussing the situation with the applicant, and will as a minimum involve input from the Course team, WUC Wellbeing Team and Admissions team.
+The final decision will be taken by the Registrar & Secretary. - 23.
+Any person who has concerns about a student's fitness to study may refer their concerns to the WUC Wellbeing team (student.support@writtle.ac.uk) or a member of the relevant academic course team.
+Concerns may be referred by third parties such as parents, guardians, friends, medical professionals or placement providers, or by the student themselves.

-5.0 Procedure for current students
+Procedure for current students